claudiasnell/claudiasnell.github.io/content/about.md

 ---
 # About

-I am a person that writes stuff.
+I am an eater of chocolate, drinker of coffee, builder of websites and friend to cats and dragons.